 Studying the fundamentals of art is only one piece of the puzzle.

-You will have to practice drawing smooth value changes and proportions to be able to create the illusion of form and perspective.
+You will have to practice drawing smooth value changes and proportions to create the illusion of form and perspective.

-The realistic drawing tips outlined below will help you to enhance your drawing skills quicker.
+The realistic drawing tips below will help you enhance your drawing skills more quickly.

 Always remember that practice makes perfect.